The following resources have been used as reference for language use. The work is in progress.

 The “Star Spangled Banner” was formally adopted for the American anthem in 1931, with a law signed by president Herbert Hoover.
-The lyrics come from the Defence of Fort McHenry, a poem by Francis Scott Key.
-He witnessed the British siege of Fort McHenry in the war of 1812.
+The lyrics come from THE DEFENCE OF FOR McHENRY, a poem by Francis Scott Key.
+He witnessed the British siege of the fort in the war of 1812.

 American English has changed since the time the Anthem was written.
 Today, the language has the word “defense” for the former “defence”.